Inniag/openmm-scripts-amoeba/scripts/preproc/README.md

-# Preprocessing Scripts for OpenMM AMOEBA Simulations
+# Pre-processing Scripts for OpenMM AMOEBA Simulations

 This directory provides a number of scripts helpful in setting up AMOEBA force field simulations with OpenMM.